-Parents/patrons may telephone Student Business Services (SBS) to add funds to the Okra Green debit accounts.
-Student Business Services will accept Discover, MasterCard, and Visa.
 Parents/patrons may add cash onto Okra Green Debit accounts by visiting the Cash Value Center in the Roberts-LaForge Library or by visiting Student Business Services, Kent Wyatt Hall Office 131.
 Parents/patrons may also add funds to the Okra Green Debit Accounts by visiting the University's website at www.deltastate.edu.